vaccinekeeper/vaccinekeeper.github.io/source/_posts/2013-08-22-octopress-with-github-pages-and-cloud9.markdown

 Not only are these services free, at least for now, but they should be more robust than your random shared web hosting provider.

-Jekyll by itself is bare bones, you need to create your own directory structure, templates etc, so to make my life easier I turned to Octopress, an establish framework that takes care of all the pain and has many nice themes to hack.
+Jekyll by itself is bare bones, you need to create your own directory structure, templates etc, so to make life easier I turned to Octopress, an establish framework that takes care of all the pain and has several decent themes to hack.

 The only thing missing with Octopress / Jekyll is it doesn't have a web interface for when I'm on the go, so that's why I plugged it into Cloud9.
-A side benefit of this is, since I run on a windows machine, I don't need to install Ruby.
+Not only does Cloud9 give you an IDE, they also give you a Ruby virtual machine.

-Getting it all running wasn't completely trivial so I figure this could be a useful blog post for those that are into this kind of thing!
+Getting it running wasn't completely trivial so I figure this could be a useful blog post for those that are into this kind of thing!

 <!-- more -->